 The Cibola National Wildlife Refuge is managing water in anticipation of the arrival of migratory waterfowl.
 While some birds have arrived, the numbers are still very low.
 We have had some setbacks getting water in our moist soil units due to the departure of critical staff but are now back on track with the arrival of our volunteers and some outside staff that are lending us a hand.
 We hope to have the majority of our moist soil units filled shortly after Thanksgiving, but that is dependent upon river levels and our ability to pump water.

 In other news, the refuge is transitioning to a new phone system, Teams calling, with the hopes of stretching our budget to put more funding on the ground and improving communication.
 Unfortunately, while we make this transition, we will have no phone service.
-If you need to speak with someone, you may call the Southwest Arizona Refuge Complex, 928-928-6873, for information.
-You can also email us at SWAZ@fws.gov.
+If you need to speak with someone, please call the automated attendant at 928-857-3253, for information.
+You may also email your questions or comments to us at SWAZ@fws.gov.

 Visit Us